ciocapiat02/pandoc.nvim/README.md

     "ciocapiat02/pandoc.nvim",

     config = function ()
         require("pandoc-nvim").setup({
-           -- automatically open the file with xdg-open after its conversion auto_open=true,
+            local configs = {
+                -- wether to automatically open the file after conversion, if the output is in html format, it will be open in the browser using a web server auto_open = false,
-           -- html template file to look for, the plugin looks in the converted file directory html_template="template.html"
+                -- User can set a default template path here, the template must be in the same directory of the actual file html_template = nil,
+                -- default path in which the export file will be put (don't forget to add the '/' character at the end) default_export_path = "./pandoc_output/",
+                -- whether to add or not the --katex flag enable_katex = true,
+            }
         })
     end
 }
 ```